womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 When RoF service is in place, all re-allocations will be sent to them and they will deal with the situation.

+Eligibility to be a RFM - Ring of Fire Members: Confirmed Peers, Clean accounts, at least 30 days with WIM, more than 5 dreams of different dates, dreams different amounts: Continual Investor